 The early help (single assessment) is the starting point for a family to receive services and will be the beginning of the working together assessment and threshold protocol.

 The pre-assessment checklist is designed to help in identifying when an early help assessment should be completed.

 - used across all services working with children, young people and families, for engaging families in identifying and prioritising needs and agreeing an action plan to meet family objectives - it also helps to monitor the effectiveness of any early intervention

 - a standard form for recording this assessment

 - a holistic assessment completed with the family that summarises a family's strengths, needs and goals

 - designed to be shared between services and used as a starting point for planning co-ordinated multi-agency action

 - a consent-based process - we need the agreement of a parent or carer or of a competent young person or older child before completing it with them

-All the work that we do with children, young people and families, follows Derbyshire Safeguarding Children Board procedures.
+All the work that we do with children, young people and families, follows Derby and Derbyshire Safeguarding Children Partnership procedures.